Daphne Steele: Early life

 Daphne Adrianna Steele was born on 15 October 1927 in the region of Essequibo, British Guiana (now part of Guyana) as the eldest of nine children.
 Her younger sister Carmen Steele later became better known as the actress Carmen Munroe.
+Carmen was one of Britain's most successful black actresses, appearing in shows such as Doctor Who and Desmond's.
+She plated a significant role in the development of black theatre in Britain.
 Her mother Maude was a piano teacher and her father worked as a pharmacist who travelled around the colony to work.
 The family were sufficiently well off to be able to afford servants to clean the family house.

 Medical career

 She underwent training in nursing and midwifery at the public hospital in Georgetown in 1945.
-She emigrated to the United Kingdom in 1951, as part of the British Government seeking to recruit people to the new National Health Service (NHS).
+She emigrated to the United Kingdom in 1951, immediately after the Korean War, as part of the British Government seeking to recruit people to the new National Health Service (NHS).
+Steele was part of a group that mass emigrated to the United Kingdom from the Caribbean during this time period, called the "Windrush Generation."
+The Windrush generation played a role in staffing the NHS.
+These individuals filled the shortages of nurses and healthcare workers in the NHS.
+Individuals in the Windrush generation were often denied jobs and housing.
+Most individuals from the Windrush Generation experienced adversity and racism in the United Kingdom.
+Steele was encouraged to emigrate to the United Kingdom by her friends, who had received scholarships for nurse training.
 The journey took 14 days, and she arrived in Plymouth, Devon.
 She was surprised when a white man took her luggage for her, as in her native country, white men only worked in managerial roles.
 Steele was placed on a fast-track scheme in St James' Hospital in Balham, South London.
 She found the discipline akin to being in the military, which extended to the nurses' home where she lived.
-Steele also witnessed the racism of white colleagues and from patients, but tried to be friendly to avoid this personally.
+However, Steele also witnessed the racism of white colleagues and from patients, but tried to be friendly to avoid this personally.
+She recalled being received with suspicion by natives, constantly being referred to as "you people."
 She later recalled that her Jamaican colleagues were skilled in "cussing" out particularly nasty patients.
+Steele remained diligent, and focused on her commitment to her studies.
+However, Steele describes working with white colleagues and patients as a learning opportunity and deemed it necessary to have a "mutual understanding" in the workplace.
+There was constant prejudice against black nurses and physicians and the desire to improve the workplace for them during the 1950's.
 Her mother and two sisters—Jeune, who was a nurse, and Carmen Munroe—joined Steele in UK.
 Steele qualified as a state registered nurse and then as a midwife in 1954.